Place: Hunter Island South Carolina a.k.a “The Dirty South” đ December.

 *Note: Bogagrips just used to keep his head down for pict! #catchandrelease

 I landed the fish and sprinted to my #vantagati to get my iPhone!
 Too big for a selfie but here you go.
 I was high for 4 hours after that, reliving every moment of the catch.
 I fish alone.
 I don’t have anyone to fish with most of the time so I got on the phone and sent a text to everyone and anyone I thought would care.
 I had to put it here too.
 This is why I fish.
 This is why I love it.
-Not just for big fish but for the entire experience and everything WE get to see while fly fishing that the rest of the world is missing!
+Not just for big fish but for the entire experience and everything WE get to see while fly fishing that the rest of the world is missing

 For more on the van and life on the road:[ instagram sstevebbff ] I’ve been fishing my way from Maine to here and this was a highlight.